digitaltaoist81/digital-taoist-garden/_notes/1-taichi/Everything is Tai Chi.md

 ## Sources

-- [Everything Is Tai Chi | Awaken](https://awaken.com/2024/01/everything-is-tai-chi/) :: Article where Andrew explores this idea in more depth.
+- [Everything is tai chi article](https://awaken.com/2024/01/everything-is-tai-chi/) :: Article where Andrew explores this idea in more depth.